Module to Import MailChimp Newsletters into your Drupal Site

 - Install in the usual way.

 - Import campaigns!
+BOOM!

 How it works:

 Dependencies: It depends on MailChimp module, because MailChimp module has two things I wanted to use: a) a copy of the MailChimp API; b) a configuration page where you enter your MailChimp API key.
+And because it makes sense to bundle related functionality together.
+Will this module, then, ever become a sub-module of Mailchimp module?
+MIGHTY SHRUG.

-Schema: It creates a table with two columns, to store drupal node ID's against MailChimp campaign ID's.
+Schema: It creates a table with two columns, to store drupal node IDs against MailChimp campaign IDs.

 Cron: It automatically checks your MailChimp account for new campaigns to import (and imports them if it finds any), on each cron run.
 Plus there's an "Import campaigns" button there on the settings page in case you don't wanna wait.

 CSS help: It includes optional CSS for hiding elements of the email, such as the header and footer.
 The tricky part: you'll have to edit your campaign template in MailChimp and add the CSS class .mailchimp-hide to the parts you'll want to be visible in your emails, but not visible in the imported version on your Drupal site.
-The README contains hopefully useful instructions on how to set that up.
+The included README contains hopefully useful instructions on how to set that up.

 How it doesn't yet work, but maybe after my nap: